will-break-it/wallet-architecture/docs/messages/client/subscribe.md

 * Group blockchain specific properties under one property named after the blockchain (see `cardano` field)
 * Keep chain specific authentication fields under `credentials` property
 * Keep chain specific configuration fields under `config` property
+* Keep chain specific starting point fields in `points` array.
+If not supporting multiple points, use a `point` object.
 * Define a JSON Schema in the documentation